Reinforcement Learning with Dual-Observation for General Video Game Playing: Introduction

-The General Video Game AI (GVGAI) Learning Competition~\cite{torrado2018drlgvgai,gvgaibook2019,perez2019general}, firstly organized in 2017, requires agents to learn to play games without game simulators and to achieve good performance on levels that are unseen during training.
-The submitted agents are ranked by the win rate and score they gained in test levels.
-In the past three competition legs, none of the submitted agents has shown significant performance in playing test levels ~\cite{gvgaibook2019,perez2019general}, mainly due to huge differences between training and test levels even the game rules remain unchanged and the use of global observation only.
-In such situation, the agents tend to play randomly in unseen state.
-However, when a child learns to play a game, she or he learns the game rules and is trained to think how to solve the game instead of remembering the exact boards or levels and corresponding optimal actions, and is able to play different, unseen games.
+The General Video Game AI (GVGAI) Learning Competition~\cite{gvgaibook2019,perez2019general}, first organised in 2017, requires agents to learn to play games without game simulators and achieve good performance on levels that are unseen during training.
+These unseen levels follow the original game rules but have a different layout and even new elements.
+The submitted agents are ranked according to their average win rate and the score they achieved while playing the unseen levels.

+Despite the facilitation of using the GVGAI learning platform, only a few papers describing research using the platform have been published~\cite{kunanusont2017general,Apeldoorn2017AnAL,Dockhorn2018,torrado2018drlgvgai,justesen2018illuminating,ye2020rotation} and no significantly well-performed agents were received in the 2017, 2018 or 2019 editions of the competition~\cite{perez2019general}.
+After observing the behaviours of these entries, we assume that their poor performance can probably be blamed on (i) the significant differences between the training and test level maps (including the map size), even when the game rules remain unchanged, and (ii) the direct use of game screenshots as inputs.

-Besides reporting the design of competition games and the results of the 2020 GVGAI Learning Competition, we intend to study the following questions in this work: (i) Can the game states be better represented for reducing state space? (ii) Can the specification of game state be reduced for better generality? (iii) How to sample more game states during training to increase the possibility of receiving identical or similar states during test?
+Motivated by verifying the above guess and developing a better GVGAI learning agent, we investigate the following questions in this paper: (i) Can the specification of game states be reduced for better generality? (ii) Can generating more game states as training data improve the performance of an RL agent when playing unseen levels?